Brigida Banti: The great European career

 After a brief season in Madrid in 1793, from 1794 to 1802 she was engaged, as the leading soprano, at London's King's Theatre, where she made her début as Semiramide in La vendetta di Nino.
 There she met Lorenzo Da Ponte, who later reported she had been vulgar, impudent, dissolute and even a drunkard.
 Specifically, he said that she was "ignorant, foolish and insolent", and that she "took to theatre, where only her voice had led her, all habitudes, manners and morals of an impudent Corisca".
 He also credited her with a sexual relationship with William Taylor, manager of the King's Theatre.
+She also met and worked with Haydn in 1795.
+Haydn had written the concert aria ('New Scene') 'Berenice che fai' for her.
+Haydn was initially disappointed in her singing saying that “she sang very scanty”.
+However the premiere of the aria alongside Haydn’s London Symphony was really successful.

 After getting back to Italy in 1802 autumn, owing to Elizabeth Billington's return to her country, she remained in demand on stage for some years both at La Scala and at la Fenice.
 With her health failing, her voice was getting more and more spoilt and she was forced to retire albeit very shortly before her premature death, in 1806.
 So marvellous and so powerful her very voice had been that her corpse was eventually subjected to an autopsy which revealed two extraordinarily large lungs.
 She has a painted tomb monument at the Certosa of Bologna.

 Her son Giuseppe would publish a short biography of her, some sixty years later, in 1869.

 Critical response

-A real naturally talented phenomenon: this could be Banti's summary description.
-Destitute of any musical education (she could not even read music, neither would she ever learn to), she had a terrific ear and used to learn parts by heart just listening to their execution a couple of times.
-Her contemporaries, from the mentioned tenor Kelly, to the painter Élisabeth Vigée Le Brun, to the great connoisseur of singing, Lord Mount Edgcumbe, agreed in praising her qualities.
-Mount Edgcumbe, for instance, wrote in his Musical Reminiscences: "Her voice was of most extensive compass, rich and even, and without a fault in its whole range – a true voce di petto throughout".
-She possessed, in fact, an exceedingly powerful voice, with an exquisite timbre and such remarkable flexibility, that she could fearlessly confront any kind of coloratura.
+Despite a lack of classical or theoretical training, Banti's performance was well-received by her contemporaries.
+Lord Mount Edgcumbe wrote of her in his book Musical Reminiscences: "Her voice was of most extensive compass, rich and even, and without a fault in its whole range – a true voce di petto throughout".

-Her singing style, according to sharpest comment by Vigée Le Brun, was very similar to the castrato Pacchiarotti's (alongside whom, in fact, Banti happened to be on stage in numberless occasions); which meant she was able to excel at expressive intensity.
-In spite of her basic theoretical ignorance and her vulgar manners, Banti, owing to her natural talent, succeeded in growing a highly refined cantatrice and was able to shrink from outward appearance, from superficiality, and, in a word, from the decay of vocal taste which marked the 18th century's second half.
-Thus, she took her firm stand by the side of those even-aged or younger singers that, by re-establishing the good singing habits of yore, paved the way for Rossini bel canto's near developments.
+Her singing style, according to Élisabeth Vigée Le Brun, was very similar to the castrato Pacchiarotti in its "expressive intensity".